harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 Although I only used a first name and an email address in this example, you might want to process a whole lot more data with your form.
 Just remember to include a `name` attribute on every form element in order for Zapier to catch the data.

 I hope this has been a helpful introduction into using Zapier to process form data on static sites.
 You can find all the resources I used for this technique below.

+If you want to grab the source code from this tutorial you can get hold of that on [github](http://github.com/).

 As always if you have any questions, [drop me a tweet](https://twitter.com/harrycresswell), i'd be happy to help.